neondatabase/website/content/docs/manage/endpoints.md

 The size of your compute determines the amount of frequently accessed data you can cache in memory and the maximum number of simultaneous connections you can support.
 As a result, if your compute size is too small, this can lead to suboptimal query performance and connection limit issues.

 In Postgres, the `shared_buffers` setting defines the amount of data that can be held in memory.
 In Neon, the `shared_buffers` parameter is always set to 128 MB, but Neon uses a Local File Cache (LFC) to extend the amount of memory available for caching data.
-The Local File Cache can use up to 50% of your compute's RAM.
+The LFC can use up to 50% of your compute's RAM.
 The 50% RAM limit is a guideline rather than an enforced limit, but it's advisable not to exceed this maximum; otherwise, you might encounter out-of-memory errors.

 The Postgres `max_connections` setting defines your compute's maximum simultaneous connection limit and is set according to your compute size.
 Larger computes support higher maximum connection limits.